 Participation in the CPEA is a prerequisite to participation by an APEC economy in the CBPR system.
 As a result, each participating APEC economy must identify an appropriate regulatory authority to serve as the privacy enforcement authority in the CBPR system.
 That privacy enforcement authority must be ready to review and investigate a CBPR complaint if it cannot be resolved by the certified organisation or the relevant accountability agent, and take whatever enforcement action is necessary and appropriate.
 As more member economies join the CBPR system, this enforcement responsibility is likely to become more prominent.

-IV THE YEAR IN REVIEW AND OUTLOOK
+V THE YEAR IN REVIEW and outlook

 1 Ellyce R Cooper and Alan Charles Raul are partners and Sheri Porath Rockwell is an associate at Sidley Austin LLP.
 The current authors wish to thank Catherine Valerio Barrad, who was the lead author for the original version of this chapter and made substantial contributions to prior updates.
 She was formerly a partner at Sidley and is now university counsel for San Diego State University.